Supporting vulnerable residents

 Help with getting food

-The easiest way to get food without leaving your home is to order online for delivery.
-If you can, ask family or friends to help you do this.
+The easiest way to get food without visiting a shop is to order online for delivery.
+You can ask family and friends to help you to do this.

-If you have no other support with your shopping, we are fortunate in Central Bedfordshire to have a network of volunteer led local good neighbour schemes who might be able to assist you with shopping, collecting prescriptions and checking that you are okay.
-You can contact them directly for support, the list of the schemes is available on their website.
+If you have no other support with your shopping, we have a network of volunteer-led local good neighbour schemes, who might be able to assist you with shopping, collecting medication and checking that you are OK.
+You can contact them directly for support.

-Alternatively, the NHS Volunteer Responders are also there to support you with shopping.
-You can choose what products you want and when you want them, and an NHS Volunteer Responder will then pick up and deliver your shopping to you.
-NHS Volunteer Responders can also pick up other essentials you need.
-Call 0808 196 3646 (8am to 8pm) to arrange NHS Volunteer support.
+Alternatively, the NHS volunteer responders are also there to support you with shopping.
+You can choose what products you want and when you want them, and an NHS volunteer responder will then pick up and deliver your shopping to you.
+NHS volunteer responders can also pick up other essentials you need.
+You can call them on 0808 196 3646 (8am to 8pm, 7 days a week) to arrange NHS volunteer support.

 Help with getting medicines